 No matter what area you’re training in, you’ll find a lot of comfort knowing that your wrist and hand are always protected with this padding.

-On the downside though, the Combat Sports Max Strike Gloves is expensive, and some parts are lacking that you might expect from a glove in this price range.
+On the downside though, the Combat Sports Max Strike Gloves are expensive, and some parts are lacking that you might expect from a glove in this price range.

 Most importantly, the gloves are marketed as being leather but it turns out only parts of them are, so it’s not exactly accurate.
 The leather is only really found on the striking surface, which is an important part to have durability, but it’d be nice to see it elsewhere.